 Proper foot care maintenance

 There are many ways to manage issues with your feet when they arise.
 Depending on the condition, this might include the use of pain medicines and antibiotics.
-Or in more severe cases, the use of cortisol injections or even surgery.
+Or in more severe cases, the use of cortisol injections or surgery.

 There are, however, many measures you can take to mitigate against these issues.
 To maintain proper foot health physical therapy can be of great help.
-A professionally qualified physiotherapist or osteopath can help guide you.
+A professionally qualified foot specialist or osteopath can help guide you.
 They can provide a variety of exercises and stretches that can aid flexibility, strength and support for the feet and ankles.

 We hope this information is useful for you.
 If you need advice or have any questions about our treatments, please contact us.
 You can find usin Mill Hill Broadway and Islington.
 We are always happy to help.
 If you like this blog, please share!